catalyst/silverstripe-ableplayer/README.md

 If entering in the CMS, you need to enter the "Chapter \<number\>, followed by timestamps, followed by the name of the section.
 The first two lines (WEBVTT followed by whitespace) will automatically generated and should be omitted.

+### Self-hosted videos
+Self-hosted videos are hosted as Silverstripe assets on your website, rather than Vimeo or YouTube.
+An accompanying sign language video is provided for each <source> element using the data-sign-src attribute.
+This results in a sign language video being played in a pop-up window in sync with the program video.
+These videos also support displaying an audible description of the video contents instead of the original video.

 ## Configuration

 The Able player is very extensible, and this module is designed to be configurable and flexible to your needs.